MicrosoftDocs/azure-stack-docs/AKS-Hybrid/load-balancer-overview.md

 | Traffic engineering         | Limited control over traffic routing. | Fine-grained control over traffic routing using BGP attributes. |
 | External connectivity       | Requires more configuration for external connectivity. | Provides seamless connectivity with external networks using BGP routing. |

-## Frequently Asked Questions (FAQ)
+## FAQ

 ### Can a MetalLB instance be reused across AKS Arc clusters?

-Answer: No, MetalLB cannot be reused across AKS Arc clusters.
-MetalLB lives as pods in a Kubernetes cluster, and load balancers are CRs (Custom Resource).
-You need to install the MetalLB Arc k8s-extension using Az CLI, Azure portal or ARM templates, and create load balancers for every AKS Arc cluster.
+No, MetalLB can't be reused across AKS Arc clusters.
+MetalLB lives as pods in a Kubernetes cluster, and load balancers are Custom Resources (CRs).
+You must install the MetalLB Arc k8s-extension using Azure CLI, the Azure portal or Azure Resource Manager templates, and create load balancers for every AKS Arc cluster.

 ## Next steps